Coeur de Lion, Laurent Guillot, Sandrine Giraud, Klamir, Samuel Coraux, Christina Brampti, and Thierry Joo.

 Contemporary Fashion Jewelry For Confident Women

-NIKAIA is the USA importer and distributor of several unique European designer jewelry lines, Coeur de Lion, Laurent Guillot, Sandrine Giraud Creations, Klamir, Samuel Coraux, CLIC by Suzanne, Christina Brampti, and Thierry Joo.
+NIKAIA is the USA importer and distributor of several unique European designer jewelry lines, Coeur de Lion, Laurent Guillot, Sandrine Giraud Creations, Klamir, Samuel Coraux, Christina Brampti, and Thierry Joo.
 We sell to upscale retail partners catering to women of assertive individual style who love to be impeccable from head to toe.
 Yes, these are women who believe that a little attitude is a good thing in life, and are not afraid to get noticed for their good taste!
 Scroll below for a quick look at our lines and then visit our wholesale site if you’re a retailer, and our consumer site if you’re an individual.

 Designed by Carola Eckrodt and hand-made in Stuttgart, Germany, this line mixes vibrant colors, glass and metal for a very clean, crisp look favored by sophisticated women of impeccable taste.
 This particular piece features Carola’s geocube glass components.

 Designed by Sandrine Giraud, SGC is a whimsical line created for the artistic woman who dresses with flair and isn’t shy about standing out from the crowd.
 As her line is extremely reliant on very difficult to master techniques, Sandrine individually makes every piece of jewelry in her Paris workshop.

 Designed by Samuel Coraux and hand-made in Paris, SC is a very bold fashion-oriented line and appeals to the woman who likes to make a statement in her accessories.
 Samuel pushes design limits with his creative use of glass and rubber in ways like no other designer in the market.

 Handcrafted by French artisan Thierry Joo, this collection is built around simple shapes and vibrant colors.